What is cutaneous leishmaniasis?

 What is the treatment?

 Mild cases do not need any treatment, and will get better on their own.
 For more severe cases, for example where sores are affecting the face, we often start treatment with fluconazole by mouth (syrup or tablets).
-Other treatments, for persistent infection, include repeated injections around the skin sore or infusing a medicine through an intravenous drip for several days.
+For long lasting infections, other treatments include repeated injections around the skin sore or infusing a medicine through an intravenous drip for several days.

 How easy is it to cure?

 Cutaneous leishmaniasis is a chronic condition.
 It grows slowly and treatment is slow to cure the condition.
-Eventually all infections can be treated successfully, but scarring can occur.
+Eventually all infections can be treated successfully, but scars may be left.